qiyfoundation/Qiy-Scheme/Functional Specification.md

-Business Object	| As defined in Archimate 3.0, see https://pubs.opengroup.org/architecture/archimate3-doc/toc.html Business Process	| As defined in Archimate 3.0, see https://pubs.opengroup.org/architecture/archimate3-doc/toc.html Business Role	| As defined in Archimate 3.0, see https://pubs.opengroup.org/architecture/archimate3-doc/toc.html Carrier	| A _Technology Service_ that provides the services of the _Carrier Layer_.
-Carrier API	| _Technology Interface_ of the _Carrier_.
+Business Object	| As defined in Archimate 3.0, see https://pubs.opengroup.org/architecture/archimate3-doc/toc.html Business Process	| As defined in Archimate 3.0, see https://pubs.opengroup.org/architecture/archimate3-doc/toc.html Business Role	| As defined in Archimate 3.0, see https://pubs.opengroup.org/architecture/archimate3-doc/toc.html Carrier API	| _Technology Interface_ of the _Carrier_.
 Carrier Implementation	| A software package which can be used to realize a _Carrier_.
 Carrier Layer	| One of the _Architectural Layers of the Qiy Scheme_.
 Carrier Node	| A _Node_ which hosts one or more _Carriers_.
+Carrier	| A _Technology Service_ that provides the services of the _Carrier Layer_.
 Connect Proposal	| A _Business Object_ for a proposal to connect via Qiy.
+Connect Token Creation Request 	| A _Qiy Node Request_ that can be used to obtain a _Connect Token_ from the _Qiy Node_.
+Connect Token Registration Request 	| A _Qiy Node Request_ that can be used to register a _Connect Token_.
+Connect Token Update Request 	| A _Qiy Node Request_ that can be used to update a _Connect Token_.
 Connect Token	| A Literal used to create a _Connection_.
+Connection Create Request 	| A _Qiy Node Request_ that can be used to create a _Connection_ with a _Connect Token_.
+Connection Created Event 	| A _Qiy Node Event_ that is generated when a _Connection_ has been created.
+Connection Delete Request 	| A _Qiy Node Request_ that can be used to delete a _Connection_.
+Connection Uri	| _Uri_ voor the id van een _Connection_.
 Connection	| A connection between two _Qiy Nodes_.
-Connection Uri	| _Uri_ voor the id van een _Connection_.
-Consent	| As defined in the _GDPR_.
+Connections Request 	| A _Qiy Node Request_ that can be used to obtain a list of all the _Connections_ of a _Qiy Node_.
 Consent Data Descriptor	| _Data Descriptor_ in een _Service Description_ voor the beschrijving van the voor the _Service_ benodigde _Personal Data_.
+Consent Denied Message 	| A _Qiy Node Message_ which can be used to communicate the denial of a _Consent_.
+Consent Denied Request 	| A _Qiy Node Request_ that can be used to record the denial of a _Consent_.
+Consent Granted Message 	| A _Qiy Node Message_ which can be used to communicate the granting of a _Consent_.
+Consent Granted Request 	| A _Qiy Node Request_ that can be used to record the granting of a _Consent_.
+Consent Request Message 	| A _Qiy Node Message_ which can be used to request for a _Consent_.
-Consent Service	| A _Technology Service_ used to maintain _Consents_ and their status.
+Consent Request 	| A _Qiy Node Request_ which can be used to request for a _Consent_.
 Consent Service Description	| A _Service Description_ of the _Service_ for which a _Consent_ applies.
 Consent Service Descriptor	| A _Service Descriptor_ of a _Consent Service Description_.
+Consent Service	| A _Technology Service_ used to maintain _Consents_ and their status.
 Consent Uri	| A _Uri_ which is used to identify a _Consent_.
-Data by Reference	| A pattern for exchanging data indirectly using a _Data Reference_, see also _Service by Reference_.
+Consent Withdrawn Event 	| A _Qiy Node Event_ that is generated when a _Consent_ has been withdrawn.
+Consent Withdrawn Request 	| A _Qiy Node Request_ that can be used to record the withdrawal of a _Consent_.
+Consent	| As defined in the _GDPR_.
+Consents Request 	| A _Qiy Node Request_ that can be used to obtain a list of all the _Consents_ of a _Qiy Node_.
 Data Description	| A description of data.
 Data Descriptor	| An _Uri_ which can be used to identify and obtain a _Data Description_.
+Data Provider Agreement	| An agreement required for _Data Providers_.
 Data Provider	| A _Business Role_ as defined in _Definitions of the Qiy Scheme_.
-Data Provider Agreement	| An agreement required for _Data Providers_.
 Data Reference	| An _Operation Reference_ which can be used to obtain _Personal Data_ of an _Individual_.
 Data Subject	| As defined in the _GDPR_.
+Data by Reference	| A pattern for exchanging data indirectly using a _Data Reference_, see also _Service by Reference_.
 Definitions of the Qiy Scheme	| One of the documents of the _Qiy Scheme Rulebook_.
 GDPR	| General Data Protection Regulation, see http://eur-lex.europa.eu/legal-content/EN-NL/TXT/?uri=CELEX:32016R0679&from=EN.
 Governance Model for the Qiy Scheme	| Governance Model for the _Qiy Scheme_, see https://www.qiyfoundation.org/qiy-scheme/qiy-scheme-rulebook/.